Aliases for WISP3 Gene

 GeneCards Summary for WISP3 Gene

 WISP3 (WNT1 Inducible Signaling Pathway Protein 3) is a Protein Coding gene.
-Diseases associated with WISP3 include arthropathy, progressive pseudorheumatoid, of childhood and spondyloepiphyseal dysplasia tarda.
-GO annotations related to this gene include growth factor activity and insulin-like growth factor binding.
-An important paralog of this gene is NOV.
+Diseases associated with WISP3 include Arthropathy, Progressive Pseudorheumatoid, Of Childhood and Arthropathy.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and integrin binding.
+An important paralog of this gene is WISP1.

 UniProtKB/Swiss-Prot for WISP3 Gene